moderneinc/enterprise-jenkins-ingest/README.md

 ## Troubleshooting

-### `init.gradle` changes
+### `init-<nexus or artifactory>.gradle` changes
-The `init.gradle` file in this repository is imported into Jenkins.
+The `init-<nexus or artifactory>.gradle` file in this repository is imported into Jenkins.
 Any changes made to the file directly in Jenkins will be overwritten on each run of the seed job.